Should you adopt 2 chinchillas or is one fine?

 I wanted to take the time to explain all three of these scenarios to give you a better idea of what to expect.

 Yes, two female chinchillas can live together.
 If they are properly introduced and bonded, two female chinchillas can be happy sharing the same cage and interacting together.

 2 female chinchillas also have the potential to not get along with one another.

-Proper and slow introductions are critical to making 2 female chinchillas living together flourish.
+Proper and slow introductions are critical to getting 2 female chinchillas living together to flourish.

 Can Two Male Chinchillas Be Housed Together?